 You’re in good company.
-There are close to one million podcasts world-wide and counting!
+There are more than one million podcasts world-wide and counting!

 Podcasts can be a few minutes long to a few hours.
 Depending on which research you believe – the average length of a podcast is either 22 minutes, 30 minutes, or 43 minutes.
 But listeners are said to prefer podcasts less than 16 minutes.

 Microsoft says the average person's attention span is approximately eight seconds - so the first few sentences of your podcast needs to grab your listener’s attention.
 And hold them.
 We, at ELM Podcasting, can help you do this a few different ways, including…

 - Production value (which is hugely important in the world of audio)

 - Consultation on vocal delivery

 Click on 'Getting started on your Podcast' to learn more

 Before you get started on your Podcast – some things to think about.

 An idea: What's your podcast idea?